attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 firmware project in order to customize it for your AT&T IoT Services environment.

 1\.
-Open a new browser window then navigate to [https://developer. mbed.org/users/JMF/code/Avnet_ATT_Cellular_IOT](https://developer.mbed.org/users/JMF/code/Avnet_ATT_Cellular_IOT "developer.mbed.org/users/JMF/code/Avnet_ATT_Cellular_IOT").
+Open a new browser window, then navigate to [https://developer.mbed.org/teams/Avnet/code/Avnet_ATT_Cellular_IOT/](https://developer.mbed.org/teams/Avnet/code/Avnet_ATT_Cellular_IOT/).
 On the page that appears, click the Import into Compiler button.
 The development environment will open start the import process.